geo-python/site/source/lessons/L2/git-basics.rst

             modified:   README.md

 As you can see, you could use ``git checkout README.md`` to discard the changes you made.
-In case you are happy with your changes, go ahead and ``git add README.md to add the changes to the staging area:
+In case you are happy with your changes, go ahead and run ``git add README.md`` to add the changes to the staging area:

 .. code-block:: bash